Sexual consent in law: Council of Europe

 In 2003, the European Court of Human Rights ordered all 47 Member states of the Council of Europe (CoE) to take a consent-based approach to cases of sexual violence on the grounds of Article 3 and Article 8 of the European Convention on Human Rights.
 This was the result of its ruling in the M.C. v.
 Bulgaria case, namely: "In accordance with contemporary standards and trends in that area, the Member States' positive obligations under Articles 3 and 8 of the Convention must be seen as requiring the penalisation and effective prosecution of any non-consensual sexual act, including in the absence of physical resistance by the victim."

 The Council of Europe's 2011 Convention on preventing and combating violence against women and domestic violence (Istanbul Convention) contains a consent-based definition of sexual violence in Article 36.
 This mandates all Parties that have ratified the convention to amend their legislation from a coercion-based to a consent-based model.
 Since the Istanbul Convention entered into force in August 2014, some Parties have fulfilled their obligation for sexual violence legal reform; as of April 2020, 26 Parties had yet to do so, while 12 signatories still needed to ratify the Convention first.
 Belgium already had a consent-based definition since 1989, the Republic of Ireland already since 1981, with a further amendment passed in February 2017.
 The United Kingdom's four constituent countries England and Wales (one jurisdiction), Northern Ireland and Scotland separately introduced consent-based legislation in the 2000s despite the UK not having ratified the convention as of 2018.
 In 2013 and 2016 respectively, Croatia and Austria have introduced separate laws for sexual violence committed by coercion and sexual violence committed by lack of consent, treating the latter as a lesser offence with a lower maximum penalty; this is known as the "two-tiered approach".

+European Union

+As of January 2024, the European Union (EU) is in the process of drafting a directive on combating violence against women and domestic violence, in effect an EU-wide application of the principles of the Istanbul Convention (already signed by all member states and the Union itself, and ratified by the vast majority).
+In 2023, the European Parliament approved a concept text for the directive containing a definition of rape based on a lack of consent.
+Next, a qualified majority of member states within the European Council was required for its adoption; as of early January 2024, 12 states were in favour, 10 were opposed and 5 yet undecided.
+If passed, the directive could lead to a harmonisation of legislation across the Union following a consent-based approach to sex crimes.